k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/09_custom_ws_properties.md

-Following are properties that are available only for java function web services:
+Following are properties that are available only for Java function web services:

 <table>
 <tbody>